 - Paradox Interactive's Crusader Kings 4X games.
 The base games both start at the very beginning of the Norman Conquest and run up through 1453, the historical fall of Constantinople, though expansions to the sequel extend the timeline back into Dark Age Europe.

 - The old Sierra adventure game Conquests of the Longbow.

 - The beginning of the English campaign of Empire Earth is set during the Norman Conquest.
-It then reenact the Hundred Years War and the Napoleonic Wars.
+It then reenacts The Hundred Years War and The Napoleonic Wars.

 - Most campaigns of Age of Empires II (corresponding to the "Feudal Age" and "Castle Age").

 - The Stronghold series (minus Legends and Crusader) is set in an non-historical realistic High Middle Age England.
-Crusader is an heavily historically-based reenactement of the Crusades.
+Crusader is a heavily historically-based reenactment of the Crusades.

 - The bulk of Knights of Honor play in the High Middle Ages.
 There's 3 starting points in time, and confusingly they are named Early, Middle and Late Middle Ages, but the dates don't really match up with Historical convention (the game's Early Middle Ages start at 1000 AD for instance).

 - The Europe1200 and Anno Domini 1257 Game Mods for Mount & Blade.